Conceiva/MezzmoKodiPlugin/README.txt

    value.
 This was only happening with very large Mezzmo databases and they were getting caught by the hourly sync process.

-v1.0.9.7
+v2.0.0.0u New Beta release

 -  Fixed issue where Kodi sync setting was only being read when the addon starts vs. right after a setting change.
--  Added database cleanup functions on Kodi shutdown.
+-  Added Database cleanup functions on Kodi shutdown.
 -  Addressed potential minor memory leak by explicitly closing database cursors.
+-  Fixed a bug where a Kodi 18 call was causing the background sync process to crash.
+The Kodi 18 code was removed.
--  Fixed a bug where a movie may not get inserted into the Kodi database due to a path conflict between a path using DNS vs. the IP address
+-  Fixed a bug where a movie may not get inserted into the Kodi database due to a path conflict between a path using DNS vs. the IP address.
 -  Cleaned up some class deletion error messages in the Kodi logfile when running on the Android OS.
 -  Improved sync detection and added log messages when the addon enables and disables real time updates automatically.

-v1.0.9.6
+v2.0.0.0t New Beta release

 -  Fixed issue where sync process could run while a video was playing.
 -  Added feature to check on Kodi startup if the database is in sync